kestra-io/docs/content/blogs/2024-01-24-2024-data-engineering-trends.md

 ## Commercial vs. Open Source Battles among LLMs and Data Tools

 While open-source LLMs continue to improve and gain popularity, more mature AI applications are being built on top of platforms such as OpenAI, largely for compliance reasons.
 Both open-source and commercial LLMs are estimated to continue to grow in demand in 2024.
 Open-source LLMs are improving at a rapid pace, and commercial LLMs are becoming more affordable — partially as a result of the increased competition from open-source alternatives.

 Data tools face similar challenges of balancing open-source and commercial offerings.
 Tools like [Snowplow](https://snowplow.io/blog/introducing-snowplow-limited-use-license/) and [Terraform](https://www.hashicorp.com/blog/hashicorp-adopts-business-source-license) adjusted their licenses and operating models to focus on serving enterprise clients and generating revenue.

-In short, the highly competitive landscape is forcing many commercial open-source companies to change their licenses, pivot or rebrand towards AI, or get acquired.
-This trend will also likely continue in 2024.
+In short, the highly competitive landscape in 2024 is forcing many commercial open-source companies to change their licenses, [pivot](https://meltano.com/blog/were-bringing-powerful-data-engineering-capabilities-to-software-teams-with-arch/) or [rebrand](https://about.gitlab.com/) towards AI, [get acquired](https://ponder.io/), or [shut down](https://github.com/orchest/orchest).

 ## Event-Driven Systems Become the Norm in Data Engineering in 2024